GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

 ## Step 2.
 Configure MFA for the WOG account

-?> If you have already configured MFA for your WOG account, you may skip the following and proceed to [Step 3.
-Accept invitation](#step-3-accept-invitation).
+?> - If you have already configured MFA for your WOG account, you may skip the following and proceed to [Step 3.
+Accept invitation](#step-3-accept-invitation).<br>- This document guides you to configure Microsoft authenticator as your MFA.
+We recommend Microsoft authenticator for the following reasons:<br>- It supports **Number Matching** to protect you from MFA Fatigue attacks and increases the security of your account.<br>- Microsoft constantly improves its MFA security policies to protect its users.

 <details data-is-open="true" data-is-size="medium">
    <summary>Set up security verification for WOG account</summary>